 Author and marketing guru Seth Godin writes in his book The Purple Cow

-that if you want to stand out in the job market, what you do when you’re not
+that to stand out in the job market, what you do when you’re not

 looking for a job is more important than any job-seeking technique.